-Microservices architecture has been a key focus for a lot of organizations in the past few years.
-Organizations around the world are changing from the traditional monolithic architecture - to a faster time-to-market, automated, and deployable microservices architecture.
+Microservices architecture has been a key focus for a lot of organisations in the past few years.
+Organisations around the world are changing from the traditional monolithic architecture – to a faster time-to-market, automated, and deployable microservices architecture.
 Microservices architecture approach has its number of benefits, but the two that come up the most are how the software is deployed and how it is managed throughout its lifecycle.

 Let’s look at a real world scenario, Pokémon Go.
 We wouldn’t have Pokémon Go, if it wasn’t for Niantic Labs and Google’s Kubernetes.
 For those of you who played this once addictive game back in the summer of 2016, you know all about the technical issues they had.
 It was the microservice approach of using Kubernetes that allowed Pokémon Go to fix technical issues in a matter of hours, rather than weeks.
 This was due to the fact that each microservice was able to be updated with a new patch, and thousands of containers to be created during peak times within seconds.